Supperware/ht-api-juce/README.md

 ## How to get this demo running

 If you've not used JUCE before, you should start by downloading it [here](https://github.com/juce-framework/JUCE).
 The workflow is then the traditional JUCE one.
-Build the Projucer, use it to open `demo\demo.jucer`, and point the Projucer to your JUCE library.
+Build the Projucer, use it to open `demo/demo.jucer`, and point the Projucer to your JUCE library.
 You can then generate the appropriate project file, and open and build it in your usual SDK.

 In use, plug in a head tracker.
 A tick will become visible in the bottom left corner of the head tracker panel.
 Click on it once to connect to the head tracker.
 The tick will turn green, while a wireframe head appears and moves to show the current head orientation.
 Double-click on the head to zero the tracker.
 Click on the tick again to disconnect.

 A configuration window can be opened by clicking on the pictogram of the head tracker in the top-left.
 This presents a handy but reduced subset of the functions you would find if you were using _Bridgehead_.

 You probably don't care whether you're interfacing with the head tracker via quaternions or yaw, pitch, and roll.
-While the head tracker and API supports both (search for `trackerDriver.turnOn` in `headpanel-Component.h`), it's recommended to keep using quaternions unless you have a great reasson not to.
+While the head tracker and API supports both (search for `trackerDriver.turnOn` in `supperware/headpanel/headpanel-Component.h`), it's recommended to keep using quaternions unless you have a great reasson not to.
 In head tracking, gimbal lock is mostly a problem in theory only: yaw/pitch/roll will start to go slightly awry when a user's head is pitched fully skywards or downwards, and generally people don't enjoy those contortions.
 But, if you use quaternions, you won't have to worry about them at all.

 ## Licensing